SanliFaez/FAIR-Battery/docs/introduction.rst

 ---------------

 There is no unique good path to browse these docs.
-If you want to learn more about the FAIR-Battery modules, you can consider checking the :doc:`walkthrough`.
+If you want to learn more about the FAIR-Battery modules, you can consider checking the :doc:`FAIR-Battery 101`.

 How the name was chosen
 -----------------------